 How to improve ventilation in your bathroom

 Closely related to mildew and mold, proper ventilation helps prevent common undesirable smells.
-If you don’t have one already, install a ceiling fan to circulate air after showers.
+If you don’t have one already, install a exhaust fan to circulate air after showers.
 This also prevents water from creating condensation on your ceilings, which allows mold to grow.
 It’s a good habit to run the fan whenever you take a shower and after.
+Using an exhausted fan will help the air quality and let out moisture, says The Spruce.

 In the same vein, leave the bathroom door open after a shower to let hot air out.
 When weather permits, leave the window open for the same purpose.
 Plug in a dehumidifier if a ceiling fan or cracked window is not an option.
 These appliances are great for muggy months when mold can thrive anywhere in your home, especially in the bathroom.